 Welcome to CannabisThe Friendly Cannabis and THC Guide for Beginners

 So cannabis is legal now and you’re interested but have no idea where to start.
 Friendibles wants you to be safe and responsible with cannabis consumption.
-We have assembled the top 4 things to know about cannabis and infused edibles to help you have a good time, every time.
+We have assembled the top 4 things to know about cannabis and infused edibles and get comfortable with exploring new things.
+Have a good time, every time!

 1. What to Expect from Cannabis